-A global MU Health Care Language Services department is available 24/7 to ensure that non-English speaking or limited-English speaking patients, along with deaf or hard-of-hearing patients, receive free language assistance.
-This assistance includes provision of competent and qualified interpreter services and/or written translation of information/documents that are important to the well-being of the patient.
+The MU Health Care Language Services department helps non-English speaking or limited-English speaking patients, along with patients who are deaf or who have hearing problems, receive free language assistance.
+As part of this service, you have access to a qualified language interpreter as well as written translation of health documents important to your wellbeing.

 When we use interpreters